Skip to main content

 Recv: x:open y:open z:open

-If z min is not open, please check your configuration. #define Z_MAX_ENDSTOP_HIT_STATE HIGH
+If z min is not open, check your configuration. #define Z_MAX_ENDSTOP_HIT_STATE HIGH

-- Move the Z axis down by hand until the nozzle touches the bed
+• Manually move the Z axis down until the nozzle is close to the bed

-, the return value should be 0.00mm, then send M119 again, you can see that the z endstop is now triggered.
+• Send M102 S-2.
+The return value should be 0.00mm.
+Then send M119 again; you should see that the z endstop is now triggered.

 Send: M119